-- a.
-Describe the rise of contemporary Pagan movements, including the distinction between premonotheistic paganism and today's traditions. - b.
-Understand basic common Pagan concepts, e.g., elements, seasonal observances, animism, magic, shamanism. - c.
-Explore at least three Pagan traditions with which the student was previously unfamiliar. - d.
-Develop awareness of the range of contemporary Pagan practice worldwide.
+a.
+Describe the rise of contemporary Pagan movements from the mid-20th century to the 2020s and the significant adaptations in those practices.

+- b.
+Understand basic common Pagan concepts like the seasonal observances, sun and moon cycles, polytheism, magic, ritual, and integration of early pre-modern storytelling and mythos. - c.
+Explore at least three Pagan traditions which are new to you. - d.
+Develop awareness of the range of contemporary Pagan practice worldwide. - e.
+Begin to examine your personal practices as they relate to the larger Pagan society both local and globally.